whale fall reckoning

 The Arts Center at Governors Island, Upper Gallery

-Choreographer mayfield brooks presents two works–whale fall abyss in the cargo hold of the Tall Ship Wavertree, calling up ghosts and ancestors from the intersecting histories of whalers and slave ships and whale fall reckoning in the Upper Gallery of The Arts Center at Governors Island.
-Using found objects, sound, light, movement and projection, brooks conjures an abyssal underwater world that transforms the formerly munitions storage warehouse into an imagined site of the decomposed whale.
+Choreographer mayfield brooks presented two works–whale fall abyss in the cargo hold of the Tall Ship Wavertree, calling up ghosts and ancestors from the intersecting histories of whalers and slave ships and whale fall reckoning in the Upper Gallery of The Arts Center at Governors Island.
+Using found objects, sound, light, movement and projection, brooks conjured an abyssal underwater world that transformed the formerly munitions storage warehouse into an imagined site of the decomposed whale.

 After four years of rigorous research and numerous iterations, brooks’s ever evolving project Whale Fall continues to decompose itself.
 This iteration lives as a call to the wild parts of ourselves, a denouement to complacent attitudes towards death and decay.
 How are we entangled in the ruse of romance with our compulsion to consume and our dependence on war machines?
 Why do we continue to kill?
 How can the whale fall reorient us to face our own mortality with more compassion? brooks considers the whale fall as a reckoning.
 They imagine their ancestor’s bones mingling with whale bones beckoning us to embrace interspecies care and relation beyond the human.
 Perhaps we can save the whales, ourselves, and the planet if we simply decompose.

-Performers mayfield brooks, performer; Dorothy Carlos, electric cellist; Camilo Restrepo, performer
+Performers mayfield brooks, performer; Dorothy Carlos, electric cellist; Galle, performer; James Kogan, sound designer Camilo Restrepo, performer

-Please note Installation contents involve loud sounds and video containing moments of nudity.
+Please note, the whale fall reckoning installation involve loud sounds and video containing moments of nudity.

 mayfield brooks is part of LMCC's Extended Life Dance Development Program supported, in part, by The Andrew W. Mellon Foundation.